albionbrown/LDJam46/README.md

 Clone the git repository via HTTPS and either run a HTTP server or open game.html in a browser.

+## DO NOT'S
+Unless you want to be physically sick, do not look at the source code.

 Please enjoy!